NavyaG-lab/Tech-writer/tools/airflow.md

 `AirflowService.create!(ENVIRONMENT, "foz", "<your new color>")`

 After that, you need to update DNS entries manually in Route 53 by updating the alias from the old color to the new one.
+Route53 -> Hosted zones -> Domain nubank.world -> edit "staging-foz-airflow.nubank.world" to route traffic to new stack

 Finally, you can delete the old stack with: